Below is a statement from CGMC President and Bemidji City Council Member Ron Johnson on the state budget agreement:

 Although this year’s legislative session is five months long, it’s no secret that the final two weeks of session are especially critical.
 This is when negotiations really heat up and final decisions are made.
 As we countdown to the Legislature’s May 20 deadline, it is vital that that you continue to speak up about important CGMC issues such as Local Government Aid, wastewater infrastructure, child care and transportation.
 To help keep legislators’ attention focused on our top priorities, we invite all Greater Minnesota city leaders to join us for an End-of-Session Lobby Day & Ice Cream Social on Wednesday, May 8.

 The tentative schedule for the day is as follows:

-- 10 a.m. – Legislative status update and messaging (Room 500 South in the State Office Building, located across the street from the State Capitol)
+- 10:30 a.m. – Legislative update and messaging (Room 500 North in the State Office Building, located across the street from the State Capitol)

 - Afternoon – Meetings with legislators (attendees should make appointments with their own legislators; we may also ask some attendees to participate in additional meetings with key legislators)

-- 2-3 p.m. – Ice cream social with legislators and legislative staff (tentatively scheduled to be held in the basement of the State Capitol)
+- 2-3 p.m. – Ice cream social with legislators and legislative staff (L’etoile du Nord Vault Room in the Basement of the State Capitol)

 We hope to get as many city officials to attend as possible!
 Please share this Lobby Day Flyer and encourage other city officials and staff to join us.